Gramet/NTDS_project/README.md

 To do list :
 -

-- data exploration,
-- , then (optional) by combining and weighting the features
+- then (optional) by combining and weighting the features
+- Test with external data
+- Maybe get other datasets (facebook, multiple tweets of single user,...)

 Done :
 -